 When to convert PDF to JPG

-How to convert PDF to JPG free
+How to convert PDF to JPG free — step by step

-- Open ihatepdf.cv/pdf-to-jpg
+- Open ihatepdf.cv/pdf-to-jpg — no sign-up, no account

-- Upload your PDF
+- Upload your PDF by dragging it or clicking to browse

-- Select output format: JPG or PNG
+- Select output format: JPG (smaller files) or PNG (lossless quality)

-- Choose your DPI (quality) setting
+- Choose your DPI (quality) setting from the options below

 Which DPI should I choose?

 - 72 DPI — web and screen use only.
 Smallest file size.
-Not suitable for printing
+Not suitable for printing at full size.

 For most purposes, 150 DPI is the right choice — sharp on screen, small enough to share, good enough for standard printing.